ahungry/cl-protobufs/cl-protobufs.rst

 ::

-  proto:write-protobuf-schema-for-classes (classes              [Function]
+  proto:write-schema-for-classes (classes                       [Function]
                                   &key stream type name package lisp-package
                                        slot-filter type-filter enum-filter value-filter
                                        alias-existing-classes)

 Given a list of class names *classes*, this generates a Protobufs schema for the classes, generating enum types as necessary, and then pretty-prints the result onto *stream*. *type* can be either ``:proto`` (the default) or ``:lisp``; it controls which format the generated code will be printed in.
-The return value is the model, rooted at an instance of ``proto:protobuf``.
+The return value is the model, rooted at an instance of ``proto:protobuf-schema``.

 *name* and *package* can be supplied to give the Protobufs name and package. *lisp-package* can be supplied to give the name of the Lisp package, if it is different from *package*.

-*slot-filter*, *type-filter*, *enum-filter* and *value-filter* are as for ``proto:generate-protobuf-schema-for-classes``.
+*slot-filter*, *type-filter*, *enum-filter* and *value-filter* are as for ``proto:generate-schema-for-classes``.

-*alias-existing-classes* is as for ``proto:generate-protobuf-schema-for-classes``.
+*alias-existing-classes* is as for ``proto:generate-schema-for-classes``.

 Using .proto files directly